-In this paper, we introduce our intelligent indoor parking system called iParking.
-It is Wi-Fi based, because Wi-Fi is a prevalent technology for indoor positioning providing an acceptable compromise between cost and accuracy.
-As a prerequisite, our iParking system periodically collects occupancy information about the parking lots of the given parking garage via ultrasonic sensors which are usually deployed together with shaping the parking lots.
-When the vehicle enters the parking garage the Wi-Fi based background infrastructure tracks its position and navigates the driver to an appropriate free parking space.
-For position estimation we use signal fingerprint based algorithms.
-Usually, only one fingerprint database is available at the server, but in our iParking system we can handle even more to increase the positioning accuracy.
-The advantage of the proposed multiple fingerprint solution is that the algorithm can switch from one database to another and adapt to the actual conditions in the parking garage.
-Similarly, it is also possible to maintain a fingerprint database for pedestrians and in-vehicle users.
-The target lot is selected at the entrance of the garage via a simple procedure using preferences, such as the closest disabled parking space, family parking lot, or the closest parking lot to the entrance of the favorite shop.
-Navigation is carried out on the driver's smartphone as it would happen on a GPS based navigation device.
+In this paper, extending our former work [1] we propose and introduce our iParking system which is an intelligent parking assistant for indoor environment.
+It is Wi-Fi (IEEE 802.11 standard family) based, because Wi-Fi is a prevalent technology for indoor positioning providing an acceptable compromise between cost and accuracy.
+As a prerequisite, our iParking system collects real-time occupancy data about the parking lots of the given parking garage.
+This is carried out via either ultrasonic sensors, which are usually deployed together with shaping the parking lots, or other dedicated sensors deployed posteriorly for this special purpose.

+The vehicles entering the parking house are tracked continuously by the iParking system's Wi-Fi based background infrastructure.
+For position estimation we use signal fingerprint algorithms.
+In general, the use of one fingerprint database is enough, but in our system we combine several ones to increase the positioning accuracy.
+In this case, the algorithm can switch from one database to another and adapt to the actual conditions in the parking garage.
+For example, we maintain a different fingerprint database for pedestrians, who want find their cars parked in the garage, and in-vehicle users.
+For navigation, we use the driver's smartphone as it would happen on a GPS based navigation device.
+The target, free parking lot is preselected at the entrance of the garage via a simple procedure using preferences, such as the closest disabled parking space, family parking lot, or the closest parking lot to the entrance of the favorite shop.
+The preferences can be set also in advance before one departs from home.

-Currently, for demonstration purposes we have been implementing a prototype of our iParking system in a parking garage of a shopping mall.
-The garage has 3 levels, and our demo sector covers approximately 2000 square meters containing 150 parking lots which is roughly one fourth of level 1.
-The background Wi-Fi infrastructure, used for position sensing, consists of 10 APs (Access Point), 3 switches and a central server.
-The navigation client software has been developed for Android platform.
-We could achieve 5-7 meters positioning accuracy so far which makes the navigation part challenging.
-Thus, at the moment we have been working on increasing the accuracy up to 2-3 meters which seems to be enough for smooth navigation.
-For example, using adaptation and multiple fingerprint databases showed an increase in positioning accuracy up to 1.7-4.5 meters in average in the presented iParking environment.
+Currently, we have been implementing a prototype of our iParking system in a parking garage of a shopping centre for demonstration purposes.
+The garage has 3 levels.
+Our demo sector is located on level 1 covering approximately 2000 square meters, one fourth of this level.
+This area contains about 150 parking lots.
+The background Wi-Fi infrastructure, used for position sensing, consists of 10 APs (Access Point), 3 Ethernet switches and a Linux based central server.
+The client side of the developed navigation software runs on Android smartphones and tablets.
+It provides an intuitive graphical user interface with simple navigation functions.

+We could achieve 5-7 meter positioning accuracy so far making the navigation part a challenge.
+At the moment, we have been working on improving this accuracy up to 2-3 meters which seems to be enough for smooth navigation.
+Using some heuristics, for instance, adaptation and multiple fingerprint databases showed an increase in positioning accuracy.
+Thus, we could increase the average accuracy to 1.7- 4.5 meters in our test scenario.
+We have been investigating the possibilities of further improvements.